MicrosoftDocs/fabric-docs/docs/data-factory/change-data-capture-from-sap-to-onelake-with-azure-data-factory.md

 ## Getting started

-To follow this article step-by-step in your own environment, you will need the following:
+To follow this article step-by-step in your own environment, you need the following resources:

 1. An Azure Data Factory or Synapse Analytics workspace.
 1. A Microsoft Fabric workspace with a Lakehouse.
 1. An SAP system that satisfies the requirements for ADF’s SAP CDC connector specified here.
-In our scenario below, we will be using an SAP S/4HANA on-premises 2023 FPS00, but all up-to-date versions of SAP ECC, SAP BW, SAP BW/4HANA, etc. are supported as well.
+In our scenario, we use an SAP S/4HANA on-premises 2023 FPS00, but all up-to-date versions of SAP ECC, SAP BW, SAP BW/4HANA, etc. are supported as well.
-1. A self-hosted integration runtime (SHIR) with a current version of the SAP .Net Connector installed.
+1. A self-hosted integration runtime (SHIR) with a current version of the SAP .NET Connector installed.

 In order to concentrate on the connectivity part, here’s a pipeline template that covers the most straightforward scenario of extracting change data using the SAP CDC connector and merging it with a Fabric Lakehouse table without any further transformations: https://github.com/ukchrist/ADF-SAP-data-flows/blob/main/p_SAPtoFabric.zip.
-If you’re familiar with ADF mapping dataflows and SAP CDC, you can of course set up a scenario from scratch by yourself and skip to the configuration of the Lakehouse linked service below.
+If you’re familiar with ADF mapping dataflows and SAP CDC, you can setup a scenario from scratch by yourself and skip to the following configuration of the Lakehouse linked service.

 To make use of the template, the following steps are required: